Des Moines organization says Afghan refugees still need help, resources

 DES MOINES, Iowa — Aug.
-30 will mark the one year anniversary of U.S. troops withdrawing from Afghanistan.
-That withdrawal process sparked an uptick of Afghan refugees coming to the United States for help.
+30 will mark the one-year anniversary of U.S. troops withdrawing from Afghanistan.
+That move sparked an uptick of Afghan refugees coming to the United States for help.

 "It just feels like we're constantly putting out fires instead of being able to kind of get ahead of things," said Des Moines Refugee Support Founder and Director Alison Hoeman.
 "It's been frustrating."